Use-case descriptions

 Normal flow:

-- The system captures Suzy’s voice.
+- The system captures AAC board voice input.

-- Remaining tokens are tokenized and mapped to command(s) (e.g., “jump” → Jump).
+- Remaining tokens are mapped to commands.

 Alternate flows / exceptions: